dbt-labs/docs.getdbt.com/website/docs/docs/develop/develop-in-the-cloud.md

 <Lightbox src="/img/docs/dbt-cloud/refresh-ide/building.gif" title="Preview, compile, or build your dbt project.
 Use the lineage tab to see your DAG."/>

  <Lightbox src="/img/docs/dbt-cloud/cloud-ide/build.png" title="Build, run and test your dbt project"/>

+ ## Generate and view documentation

+The dbt Cloud IDE makes it possible to view documentation for your dbt project while your code is still in development.
+With this workflow, you can inspect and verify what your project's generated documentation will look like before your changes are released to production.

+To generate your project’s documentation (docs) in the IDE, run `dbt docs generate` in the command bar.
+This command generates the docs for your dbt project as it currently exists in development.

+After you generate a successful run, you can view your documentation for your dbt project in real time by clicking **Book** icon on above the file tree.

 ## Related docs